 Did you know that Western University offers hundreds of thousands of dollars in scholarships and bursaries every year?
 In fact, many of these scholarships/bursaries don’t require any additional effort (such as a written essay), than to simply apply with your high school transcript and GPA.
 Keep reading to make sure you’re in the loop to apply to these before deadlines approach!

-Scholarships are split up into a few categories: admissions scholarships (before entering University), in-course scholarships (once you become a student), external scholarships, and awards.
+Scholarships divide into several categories: admissions scholarships (prior to University entry), in-course scholarships (after becoming a student), external scholarships, and awards.

 Western Admission Scholarship Program